AlexiaChen/awesome-stars/README.md

 ## Others

+- [vicuna-tools/vicuna-installation-guide](https://github.com/vicuna-tools/vicuna-installation-guide) – The "vicuna-installation-guide" provides step-by-step instructions for installing and configuring Vicuna 13 and 7B
+- [modularml/mojo](https://github.com/modularml/mojo) – The Mojo Programming Language
+- [Mooler0410/LLMsPracticalGuide](https://github.com/Mooler0410/LLMsPracticalGuide) – A curated list of practical guide resources of LLMs (LLMs Tree, Examples, Papers)
+- [eugeneyan/open-llms](https://github.com/eugeneyan/open-llms) – 🤖 A list of open LLMs available for commercial use.
+- [zkcrypto/groth16](https://github.com/zkcrypto/groth16) – Implementation of the Groth16 zk-SNARK proving system
-- [RUCAIBox/LLMSurvey](https://github.com/RUCAIBox/LLMSurvey) – A collection of papers and resources related to Large Language Models.
+- [RUCAIBox/LLMSurvey](https://github.com/RUCAIBox/LLMSurvey) – The official GitHub page for the survey paper "A Survey of Large Language Models".
-- [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) – 😎 Awesome list of tools and project with the awesome LangChain framework
+- [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) – 😎 Awesome list of tools and projects with the awesome LangChain framework
 - [imaurer/awesome-decentralized-llm](https://github.com/imaurer/awesome-decentralized-llm) – Collection of LLM resources that can be used to build products you can "own" or to perform reproducible research.
 - [flashbots/mev-research](https://github.com/flashbots/mev-research) – Project management for MEV Research
 - [mbzuai-nlp/LaMini-LM](https://github.com/mbzuai-nlp/LaMini-LM) – LaMini-LM: A Diverse Herd of Distilled Models from Large-Scale Instructions